Some think I’m upset, others think I’m an asshole… when really, I’m just talking!

 I have a unique deep raspy voice, its a thing.

 I often wondered why I would have opposite days.
 What is it about what I’m putting out there that is not being received for what it was?
 This became noticeable during my attempts to socialize during my Cancer treatment.
-For example when out a friend of mine asked me how I was doing, and I responded with “awesome”.
-He responded with “I’m sorry to hear that”.
+For example, when a friend of mine asked me how I was doing, and I responded with “awesome”, he responded with “I’m sorry to hear that”.
 Whoa… seriously?
 Are we having the same conversation?
 Apparently not.

 If you’re being triggered by my speaking timbre, and subsequently responding not to the words – These are your emotions, not mine!
 That being said, it is MY voice.

 This brings me to transference.
 This happens when an emotional experience (usually from childhood) is triggered, and then applied to a current experience.
 I get this a lot, it can be confusing.

 When one experiences the redirection of past feelings towards a new situation, these feelings are not necessarily representative of the current situation!
 But rather a representative of the the past emotional state being triggered.
 And then I think about how few people are aware it can happen, or is happening.

 Knowing this… I do my best to do personal inventory.

 I’m also learning to speak slower, softer, and choose my words carefully.